 Withdrawal from the College reflects a student's intent to sever all affiliations with the College and to terminate matriculation.
-Students must file a Withdrawal from the College form with the Office of Records & Registration (WH 115), which will process the request.
+Students must file a Withdrawal from the College form with the Office of Records & Registration (WH 115), which will process the withdrawal request.
 Students who are withdrawn from the College are blocked from taking any courses at New Paltz and must apply for readmission should they subsequently decide to return.
+(For more information about readmission, visit the Office of Undergraduate Admission's website.)

 Withdrawal from the College differs from a Leave of Absence, and students are advised to consult their advisors, financial aid officers, health providers, or other trusted individuals to discuss the pros and cons of each.
 Additional information appears below.
 Guidance is also available from the Office of Records & Registration.